instructed-glacier-model/igm-doc/docs/modules/processes/rockflow.md

 # Module `rockflow`

-This module extends the ice flow outside the glaciated area, by giving a constant speed and along-slope flow direction.
-This modules serves to track rock-like particles (with module `particles`) everywhere in ice-free and ice-filled areas, particles being either advected at constant steep (controlled by parameter `rock_flow_speed`) following the stepest gradient of the ice-free terrain in 2D, or by ice flow in 3D.
+This module extends the ice flow beyond glaciated areas by assigning a constant speed and along-slope flow direction.
+It is designed to track rock-like particles (using the `particles` module) in both ice-free and ice-covered regions.
+Particles are either advected at a constant speed (controlled by the parameter `processes.rockflow.speed`) following the steepest gradient of the ice-free terrain in 2D or transported by ice flow in 3D.

 **Contributors:** G. Jouvet